somonesummers/somonesummers.github.io/teaching.md

 alt: Paul demonstrating how to use a repell extension for a class
 ---

+## Juneau Ice Field Research Program (JIRP)
+### Block 2 Teaching Faculty 2024
+Instructed a group of 34 mostly undergraduate students on glacial deformation and ice flow as a part of a multi-week expedition focused on earth science, mountaineering and wilderness skills on an expedition across the Juneau Ice Field.
+I lead multiple formal lectures, small group workshops, and field based research experiences.

-## Stanford University Geophysics PhD 2018-Current
+## Stanford University Geophysics PhD 2018-2024

+### Instructor Apprentice for OUTDOOR 15 Spring 2024
+Apprentice for a 7 day field based trad anchors rock climbing course.
+Assisted in site and student management as well as skills instruction throughout the course.
+I was lead instructor for the multiple skills lecture and practice session.

 ### Instructor Apprentice for Rock Rescue Clinics Spring 2023
 Apprentice for a 3 part rock rescue clinic series.
 Instructed skills for hauling from above, getting to baseline, ascending rope, and counter-weight and tandem rappelling.

-### Instructor Apprentice for OUTDOOR 115 Spring 2023
+### Instructor Apprentice for OUTDOOR 15 Spring 2023
 Apprentice for a 7 day field based trad anchors rock climbing course.
 Assisted in site and student management as well as skills instruction throughout the course.
 I was lead instructor for the repelling skills lecture and practice session.

 ### Preparing Future Professors Mentee Winter 2023